piyush-palta/Working-with-PDFs/ReadME.md

 # Working with PDFs

 This is another fun project to operate on PDFs.
 PDF, Portable Document Format Files are used to present documents, including text formatting and images, in a manner independent of application software, hardware, and operating systems.
 This makes them a popular choice and hence widely used.
-This project aims at customizing PDFs as per user's requirement i.e. Splitting PDF, Merging PDFs, Converting PDFs to doc/docx, Extracting Text, PDFs to Images and much more, using simple Python Scripts.
+This project aims at customizing PDFs as per user's requirement i.e. Splitting PDF, Merging PDFs, Rotating PDFs , Extracting Text, Adding Watermark, Encrypting-Decrypting PDFs and much more, using simple Python Scripts.

 ## Getting Started